ndwarshuis/org-ml/README.md

 #### om-build-property-drawer! `(&key post-blank &rest keyvals)`

-Create a property drawer element.
+Return a new property-drawer node.

-Each member in **`keyvals`** is a list of symbols like `(key val)`, where each list will generate a node property in the property drawer like `":key: val"`.
+Each member in **`keyvals`** is a list of symbols like `(key val)`, where each list will generate a node-property node in the property-drawer node like `":key: val"`.

 ```el
 (->> (om-build-property-drawer! '(key val))